Tanzania

 Outcome

 3,000 farmers will be able to grow more productive crops and increase their incomes.
-4,000 savings and loans group members will have the tools and training they require to grow their income, save their wealth, and climb out of extreme poverty in a sustainable manner.
+4,000 savings and loans group members will have the tools and training they require to increase and save their income and climb out of extreme poverty in a sustainable manner.
 Local churches who are facilitating the work will continue to influence and be lights in their communities.
 Communities will begin to thrive.

 Stories of Transformation